Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Embedded Systems

 Beyond the basics, Bluetooth Indoor Positioning has practical applications in Embedded Systems that might surprise you.
-From health monitoring to keyboards, the technology continues to evolve.
+From data transfer to smart home sensors, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth Indoor Positioning in Embedded Systems environments